Vegin Vegan Vegun!

 1. Heat

-• Place the pan over medium-low heat and stir slowly with a wooden spatula.
+• Place the pan over medium-low heat and stir gently but continuously with a wooden spatula.

-• Once it starts to thicken, reduce to low heat and continue stirring until it turns translucent.
+• Once it starts to thicken, reduce to low heat and stir more quickly until it turns glossy with a slight translucence.

 🌿 Thickening may seem slow at first, but once it starts, it happens quickly.
 Keep stirring steadily to prevent lumps.